 Reactive storytelling is the combination of a top of mind idea and a compelling marketing message.
 When a business uses Reactive Storytelling they are able to leverage a human truth, timely event or unique insight to generate immediate feedback from their target audience.
 Some of the most popular brands like Oreo, LEGO and Telus have used Reactive Storytelling to create viral sensations that have generated press and the hearts of fans.

-For instagram, Meme Based and Pop Culture based storytelling is the king.
-Both approaches are an easy way to generate buzz and ultimately spark conversation about your brand when done correctly.
+For instagram, Meme Based and Pop Culture based storytelling is king.
+Both approaches are an easy way to generate buzz and spark conversation about your brand when done correctly.

 Leveraging pop culture presents a great opportunity for brands using instagram.
 It’s an easy way to connect with your audience using something top of mind and that they are either passionate about or able to relate to.
-When I wrote a blog post about business lessons we can learn from Don Draper, I was doing it because I knew other Mad Men fans would enjoy my perspective.
+When I wrote a blog post about business lessons we can learn from Fresh Prince, I was doing it because I knew other Fresh Prince fans would enjoy it.